ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-description.md

 #### SIMD.info categories of information
 **[SIMD.info](https://simd.info/)** offers a variety of powerful tools to enable developers to work more efficiently with SIMD code across different architectures.

-With a database of over 10,000 intrinsics, it provides detailed information to support effective SIMD development.
+With a database of over 10,000 intrinsics, it provides valuable detailed information to support effective SIMD development.

 For each intrinsic, SIMD.info provides information in the following categories: